 So I’m not saying throw away the concept of having a blogging schedule.
 Just don’t get stressed out if your schedule occasionally strays a bit.
 Any true blogger friends and loyal readers will appreciate that you need breaks and that life is more important.
 You are not running some newspaper that will get countless angry phone calls if they don’t get their daily fix.

 As your blog gets going, you’ll find that all kinds of commitments build up.
 First there is the assumed commitment of posting on a certain schedule.
 Then there is the commitment to regularly read and comment on your friends’ blogs.
 These kinds of commitments really should have some degree of flexibility.
 It’s great if you can be loyal, but don’t feel bad about missing a day here and there.

-There are some commitments which do require more dedication such as when you agree to guest post or host a blog carnival.
+There are some commitments which do require more dedication such as when you agree to guest post.
 For those you will want to stick to your word to maintain a strong reputation.

 The trick is to not take on more commitments than you can realistically keep up with.
 If you are finding it difficult to keep up with it all, you have likely committed to too much.
 Then comes the tough choices of deciding how to scale back.